id1001-gthb/MinAI_1001/README.md

 ### CHIM-Specific Configuration Options:
-(found in File Explorer: \\wsl.localhost\DwemerAI4Skyrim3\var\www\html\HerikaServer\ext\minai_plugin\config.php) (You can easily access this folder by running the tools/AI-FF Plugins Folder file in your DwemerAI4Skyrim3 directory)
+(found in File Explorer: \\wsl.localhost\DwemerAI4Skyrim3\var\www\html\HerikaServer\ext\minai_plugin\config.php)

 * force_voice_type = Force the voice type sent to xtts to be the NPC's base voice type.
 This is useful for compatibility with Mantella's xtts server.
 * disable_nsfw = Globally disable all NSFW functionality.
 * restrict_nonfollower_functions = By default, CHIM will have all of its actions available to all NPC's.
 This option disables functions that make sense only for followers, when interacting with non-follower NPC's.